FairyPenguin/JavaScript-Tree-Opinionated-Guide-/README.md

 It is possible to have both local and global variables with the same name.
 When you do this, the local variable takes precedence over the global variable.

 ---

+16- Type Coercion:

+In order for JavaScript to compare two different data types (for example, numbers and strings), it must convert one type to another.
+This is known as Type Coercion.
+Once it does.

+---

+17-Strict equality (===):

+Strict equality (===) is the counterpart to the equality operator (==).
+However, unlike the equality operator, which attempts to convert both values being compared to a common type, the strict equality operator does not perform a type conversion.

+---

+18

+---

+19

+---

+20

+---